almoraya/SparkifygoesRedshift/README.md

 Block **level** --> {paid, free, free, free}

 To enable fast retrieval of query data at any time, these types of database systems are equipped with the ability to specify partition and clustering keys.
 In the case of Redshift, a number of settings are available to the data engineer to improve query performance when designing tables.
-These factors are:
+These settings are:

 - distribution, by evenly assigning data and processing tasks to each node
 - sorting, by organizing the data on disk to minimize the number of disk reads